VinaLx/VinaLx.github.io/_posts/2017-09-13-haskell-basic-monad-3.md

 "HELLO FUNCTOR"
 ~~~

-that is, we _lift_ the transformation of values to the functor context, such as the list, the maybe etc. And that's all what functor can do.
+that is, we _lift_ the transformation of values to the functor context, such as the `list`, the `maybe` etc. And that's all what functor can do.

 The restriction is that the context itself doesn't change at all during the mapping, the length of list doesn't change, `Just` is still a `Just`, `Nothing` is still `Nothing`.
 This makes sense because what we specified is only how plain values are mapped and know nothing abount the context at all.